winitzki/scall/tutorial/programming_dhall.md

 ```

-#### First example: infinite sequences
+#### First example: infinite sequences of natural numbers

-A simple example of a co-inductive type is a data type `InfSeq` representing an infinite sequence of `Natural` values.
+A simple example of a co-inductive type is a data type `InfSeqNat` representing an infinite sequence of `Natural` values.
 This data type is the greatest fixpoint of the type equation `T = Pair Natural T`.
 An intuitive picture of this data type is an infinitely nested record: